 - Relieve the stress.
 Do not be stressed enough although life is indeed stressful, as excessive stress increases a worse risk of the symptoms.
 To de-stress yourself, do some things that are helpful, such as:

 - Listen to calming music.
 For many people, music is an effective therapy for the soul.
 In fact, listening to music you like will increases calmer atmosphere, putting yourself in a relaxed environment.
 When you are relaxed, the risk of dysautonomia occurrence is decreased.

 - Surround yourself with aromatherapies.
 These helpful aromatherapies vary and can be found in the forms of candles, incense sticks, or oil.
 Choose one with lavender scent, as it is a natural stress reliever that calms you.

 - Enjoy your days with people around you.
-Laugh is the most effective natural treatment for any illnesses, including dysautonomia.
+A laugh is the most effective natural treatment for any illnesses, including dysautonomia.

 - Eat healthily.
 Raw, natural, nutritious foods are another natural cure for dysautonomia you can give a try.
-This will help curing chronic diseases, promoting healing, and preserving your well-being.
+This will help to cure chronic diseases, promoting healing, and preserving your well-being.

 - Choose natural or organic foods that contain lots of lean protein, fibers, vitamins, and minerals beneficial for the body.